The 40 best restaurants in Los Angeles you need to try right now

 • price 2 of 4

 What is it?
-A no-frills family-run food stall in South L.A. offering one of L.A.’s best Mexican seafood experiences—and all at a fairly reasonable price.
+A Michelin-starred, no-frills food stall in South L.A. offering one of L.A.’s best Mexican seafood experiences—and all at a fairly reasonable price.
 A newly offered $120 tasting menu on Thursday and Friday evenings is an only-in-L.A. culinary journey that’s also, relatively speaking, remarkably budget-friendly.

 Why we love it: Housed inside food hall Mercado La Paloma, Gilberto Cetina Jr.’s Yucatecan-style mariscos counter is a profound revelation for those who enjoy spice, citrus and smoke.
 The approachable deep-fried fish tacos and well-made coctel mixto, of course, bring in the daytime crowds, but more upmarket dishes like the smoked kanpachi tostadas and freshly shucked oysters more than hold their ground against other seafood heavyweights.
 For a special occasion (even if that's just a random Thursday night), Holbox's experimental eight-course tasting menu is the most delicious, inexpensive way to enjoy the best of the Pacific.
+As of late, two former Holbox employees have launched Komal, a casual standalone concept in a neighborhing stall that focuses on different interpretations of masa.

 Time Out tip: When they’re available, order the pata de mula, or Baja California blood clams.
 Served with a smoky morita chili sauce, they’re a hard to find delicacy rarely seen on L.A. menus.